Q. Which airport should I fly into for this tour?

 This time of year is nesting and mating season so we might see some action amongst the wildlife as well. 😁

 Technically at this time of year, there is no sunset or sunrise as it’s daylight for 24 hours.
-But you will notice the sun dips and rises behind mountains and it will feel like dusk in the middle of the night.
+But you will notice the sun dips and rises behind mountains, and it will feel like dusk in the middle of the night.
 Rooms are equipped with blackout curtains, but the scenery is so beautiful that you might find yourself leaving the curtains open to enjoy every moment!

 Q. How safe is it going to Antarctica?

 A. There are inherent risks in going to any destination that is so remote.
 But the expedition staff will hold briefings about the safety features of the ship and protocols for remaining safe while on board.
-This includes everything from how to properly wear a life vest, to how to board the zodiac boats to walking around on the ship.
+This includes everything from how to properly wear a life vest, to how to board the Zodiac boats, to walking around on the ship.

 Q. Are we going to the South Pole?